Why read: This is a detailed guide on how to put together a thank you basket of thoughtful gifts for labor and delivery nurses.

 You can choose gifts from one category or mix and match depending on your budget.

 Nurses always appreciate food!

-When you have long exhausting shifts, nice treats come handy.
+When you have a long busy day and a long shift, nice treats come in handy.

-Keep in mind though that common struggle is too many tempting treats and sweets around… that is too difficult to resist.
-4 am chocolate bars are exciting at the moment but then regretful.
+Keep in mind though that the common struggle is too many tempting sweet treats… that are too difficult to resist.

 So it’s better to go with healthier choices when it comes to food.
 Plus you’ll be more original than everyone else who mostly brings sweets.